harleysherman/noteTaker/README.md

 - The motivation is to learn to create a note taking app using Express get and post methods.
 - The project was built to create a note taking app.
 - The problem this project solves is greater understanding of the use cases of Express.
-- I learned how to work note taker app the communicate the back end with the front end of the project.
+- I learned how to work note taker app to communicate the back end with the front end of the project.

 ## Table of Contents (Optional)